bahri-khalid/studentManagmentSystem/README.md

 # studentManagmentSystem
-This project is make with love and Spring framework as a student management system [SMS]
+This project is made with love and Spring framework as a student management system [SMS]